The Showgrounds, Sligo: History

 In May 2009 the Showgrounds had some major upgrading work done to enable the club to compete in the 2009-10 UEFA Europa League.
 This work included the building of a new fully tarred car park, along with upgrading work to both all seater stands.
 An extra 200 seats were added to the Red Stand and also new seating was put into the jinks side of the ground.
 This work brought the seating capacity of the ground up to 2,700 which was required for competing in the Europa League.

-In July 2012 a new stand, now known as the Pet Stop Stand, was completed at the Railway End consisting of 1,323 seats.
-In the 2016 domestic league season, the Sligo Rovers drew an average home attendance of 2,087, the fourth-highest in the league.
+In July 2012 a new uncovered stand — originally called the Volkswagen Bank End and later known as the Pet Stop Stand — was completed at the Railway End, consisting of 1,323 seats.
+In the 2016 domestic league season, Sligo Rovers drew an average home attendance of 2,087, the fourth-highest in the league.

 Proposed development

 Plans have previously been proposed to demolish the Jinks Avenue Stand and build a new 2,000 seater stand in its place.
 There have also been plans to add a roof to the new Railway End and replace the old shed end with a new stand, although the roof has since been scrapped due to insufficient funds.

 In May 2021, Sligo Rovers unveiled a €17 million plan to redevelop Showgrounds into a 6,000 capacity seater stadium, upgrading the facility to UEFA category 3.
 The redevelopment plan included a provisional agreement, which would see Connacht Rugby also use the ground for competitions.